-Most of the gaming community focus on Intel motherboards only but they are really ignoring the Amd am3+ motherboards.
-Amd processors like fx 8350 or fx 6300 are good budget processors for gaming and they can be overclocked too like Intel core i5 and i7 unlocked processors.
+Most of the gaming community focus on Intel motherboards only but they are really ignoring the AMD am3+ motherboards.
+AMD processors like fx 8350 or fx 6300 are good budget processors for gaming and they can be overclocked too like Intel Core i5 and i7 unlocked processors.
 Yeah, surely AMD Ryzen is much better than the AM3 processors but right now the cheapest available Ryzen processor is Ryzen 5 1400 which costs $170.
 So definitely, for a budget gamer, those processors are not the ideal choice to go with.

-Am3 processors use am3 socket motherboards which are available in every budget and depending on your budget you can get that one which fulfills your requirements.
-If you want only a few Sata and USB ports and a single PCI E x 16 slot for graphics card, there are motherboards for this basic requirement as well as there are motherboards which support multi graphics cards and have tons of ports and features.
+Am3 processors use am3 socket motherboards which are available in every budget and depending on your budget you can get that one which fulfils your requirements.
+If you want only a few SATA and USB ports and a single PCI-E x 16 slot for graphics card, there are motherboards for this basic requirement as well as there are motherboards which support multi graphics cards and have several ports and features.

 I am going to start with the cheapest best motherboard and will give you it’s overview so you can get one according to your needs.

 The GA-78LMT is the very basic motherboard for am3 processors which is unlocked a little bit for overclocking memory and processors.
 This motherboard can support 1333+Mhz overclocked ddr3 memories and has 4xDIMM slots which support up to 32Gb of memory.
 This feature was not available in the Intel Lga 1150 H81m-P33 motherboard although both cost almost the same.